Skin Food: How To Eat Your Way To Healthy, Glowy Skin

 Outer beauty really starts with inner beauty.
-Our skin truly is a powerful indicator of what is going on inside of us, particularly the liver, blood and colon.
+Our skin truly is a powerful indicator of what is going on inside of us, particularly the liver, blood, and colon.
 Our skin is the largest organ of the body and also happens to be one of our best vehicles for detoxing.
-What we feed ourselves gets distributed through our bodies, effecting each and every cell, our organs and their various functions.
+What we feed ourselves gets distributed through our bodies, affecting each and every cell, our organs and their various functions.

 Just like your eyes are the window to your soul, your skin is a window into your digestive system.
 I always say, if you want to be sparkling on the outside you have to start sparkling on the inside.

 Our digestive health shows up on our skin quite literally.
 If your digestive system is out you will not be absorbing nutrients your body needs to shine.
-With an impaired digestive system we become inflamed or sensitive to certain foods and our skin is often one of the first places that shows.
+With an impaired digestive system we become inflamed or sensitive to certain foods and our skin is often one of the first places that show.
 Another factor to consider is your stress levels.
 Stress causes hormonal shifts in our bodies which can make us break out.
 Stress increases cortisol and can contribute to a decrease in sleep and impaired digestion.

 Back on topic now, let’s talk about what to avoid and beauty foods which can help get you healthy glowy skin.